Simone2611/Animecrack-Remake/README.md

 On the first page, you'll find the latest updates on recent anime releases.
 Use the search bar to explore anime titles, if you can't locate a specific anime, it might be listed under an alternative name or is yet to be released.

+## How to use

+I will make it easy to use it when i finish it 100% with 0 bug

 ## Updates

 - **v1.0**

-  - AnimeCrack 100% working.
+  - AnimeCrack 100% work.

 - **v1.1**

   - Cooming soon (i think)

+- **v1.2**
+  - Fixed Previous button
+  - Added genres of anime (Adventure, Slice of life etc.)
+  - Last Epidose that come out
+  - Anime ongoing
+  - Description and tags under the episode
+  - Added some details and some little thing that make it look good
+  - Fixed page error when the link is short

-## Bugs that i haven't fixed:
+## Bugs that i didnt fixed:

-- The "previous" button does not work with the last episode in a series.
+- there is no bugs i think